 4. Fuji 2203G Semi-PRO 2 – Gravity HVLP Spray System

 The brawn of the system comes from the Semi-Pro 2 turbine unit, which contains a 1400W, 2-stage motor.
-It’s noticeably more powerful than other DIYer machines from Campbell-Hausfield or Wagner.
-That’s key, since this is one of the only DIYer systems that can handle latex and other thick coatings properly.
+It’s noticeably more powerful than other DIYer machines from Campbell-Hausfeld or Wagner.
+That’s key since this is one of the only DIYer systems that can handle latex and other thick coatings properly.
 You can put bigger tips on other systems, but without the turbine power, you’re going to end up with clogs and globs!

-The turbine unit is all encased in a metal crate with a built-in gun holder.
-While it’s lighter metal than you’ll find on Fuji’s professional-grade turbine models, it’s still a very reassuring, refreshing build quality to find in a DIYer tool these days.
+The turbine unit is all encased in a metal crate with a built-in spray gun holder.
+While it’s a lighter metal than you’ll find on Fuji’s professional-grade turbine models, it’s still a very reassuring, refreshing build quality to find in a DIYer tool these days.
 At a time when other companies are going increasingly to brittle plastic, this still feels like a tool that will last for years!

 It’s ultra-portable, too, since the turbine casing is just over a cubic foot and has a handle built into the top!
-The whole thing is only 26 pounds, with the gun and hose included.
+The whole thing is only 26 pounds, with the paint sprayer and hose included.
 It’s smaller and lighter than the professional-grade Fuji’s, which makes it more appealing for home DIYers who don’t have a whole job site or professional shop to spread out in.

 It has a simple control knob to widen or tighten the spray pattern.
 While you don’t get as many adjustments as you do on Fuji Pro systems, the knob you do get is intuitive and smooth to use.

 The set comes with a 25-foot hose, so you’ll have plenty of range to get around big projects and maneuver around your home.
-It’s built just as well as the gun and the turbine, with thick casing and a non-kink coil.
+It’s built just as well as the spray gun and the turbine, with a thick casing and a non-kink coil.

 The overall build quality on the Fuji set is one of the biggest selling points for us.
-You’ll notice we’ve recommended all Fuji systems here, and that’s because in our opinion, they’re just miles beyond what other companies are producing now in terms of quality and accuracy.
+You’ll notice we’ve recommended all Fuji systems here, and that’s because, in our opinion, they’re just miles beyond what other companies are producing now in terms of quality and accuracy.
 They’re some of the only North American-made units out there, but they’re still affordable and innovative.

 If you’re planning on spraying thicker latex paints, you’ll probably need a wider tip.
 1.3mm isn’t wide enough to do latex unless you thin it to an extreme, so we suggest something in the 1.8-2.0mm zone for latex applications.
 You can certainly make this unit work if you thin carefully, though.
 Just expect to do lots of coats.